 Any Northwood student may participate in free programs offered through the Learning Resource Center.
 These include:

-- Individual Academic Support sessions
+- Individual Academic Support sessions by appointment

 Where do I go for more information?